PowerDNS/pdns/docs/backends/geoip.rst

 Specifies the full path of a directory that will contain DNSSEC keys.
 This option enables DNSSEC on the backend.
-Keys can be created/managed with :doc:`pdnsutil <pdnsutil>`, and the backend stores these keys in files with key flags and active/disabled state encoded in the key filenames.
+Keys can be created/managed with :doc:`pdnsutil <../manpages/pdnsutil.1>`, and the backend stores these keys in files with key flags and active/disabled state encoded in the key filenames.

 Zonefile format